thir13en/training-angular/notes/change-detection.md

 takes into account properties used by the template.

 ### Change Detection and Development mode
-In Development mode, change detection are always runt twice, one for the normal change detection cycle and a second one to detect changes in properties during the very same change detection cycle, which shouldn't happen.
+In Development mode, change detection are always runt twice, one for the normal change detection cycle, and a second one to detect changes in properties during the very same change detection cycle, which shouldn't happen.

+### What Is the Digest Cycle?
+Digest cycle is the process of monitoring watchlist to track the changes in the value of the watch variable.
+The digest cycle triggers implicitly, but we can also trigger it manually using `$apply()` function.